Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 For L1 to L2 path, messages sent are automatically relayed behind the scenes.

-For L2 to L1 path, `L2ToL1MessagePasser` contract is  required to queue those messages when preparing for state updates or withdrawals.
-Then a second transaction on L1 is required to relayed in order to complete the withdrawal.
+For L2 to L1 path, `L2ToL1MessagePasser` contract is  required to queue those messages when preparing for state updates .
+Then, a second transaction on L1 is required to relayed in order to complete the tx.

 ### Asset Transfer

 Considering more complex use cases, `StandardBridge` contract could be used to implement the bridge.
 The official implementations inlude `L1StandardBridge`, `L2StandardBridge`, `L1ERC721Bridge` and `L2ERC721Bridge`.
 They are abstracted to bridge ETH and ERC20 tokens between L1 and L2.
-Otherwise, customized bridge contracts can be used to support more advanced features.
+Otherwise, new customized bridge contracts can be built to support more advanced features.

 > **Tip**💡
 > Check how to build customized bridge on [this tutorial](https://docs.optimism.io/app-developers/bridging/custom-bridge).